Understand what makes you a target of an IRS audit, including the immediate protective measure all crypto traders should take today.

 A CP2000 audit is computer-driven and resolved via mail or fax.
 The letter lists the form not accounted for on the tax return.
 They then calculate the additional tax plus penalties and interest owed because of not reporting this income.
 These calculations are usually wrong.
 They expect you to pay what they ask.
 After two months, they will start sending collection letters that get increasingly threatening.

-These types of audits usually resolve by sending one letter with the missing information and an explanation.
+These types of audits are usually resolved by sending one letter with the missing information and an explanation.

 Many crypto traders got CP2000 audits because they failed to report on their return a 1099-K from a crypto exchange.
 If you received a 1099-K, you must tell your accountant or enter it into the tax software you are using; otherwise, you will get the CP2000 letter.